 The contribution rates to the Northern Powergrid Group of the ESPS, in addition to the deficit repair contributions mentioned above, were 47.0% for certain senior management and 29.4% for other employees.
 These rates will remain in place until a time as a new schedule of contributions is agreed between the trustees of the Northern Powergrid Group of the ESPS and Northern Electric plc as part of the triennial valuation process.

-The Northern Powergrid Pension Scheme is also accounted for as a defined contribution scheme.
+The NPPS and YEPP are also accounted for as defined contribution schemes.

 Disclosures in relation to the Northern Powergrid Group of the ESPS are:

 Principal assumptions: